 This shoulder bag is also by anello, so it’s high-quality and comes in eight different colors.
 One of the best things about it is that it has a lot of pockets.
 We’re talking ten pockets here!
 This way, I am able to place something in each pocket for easy access.

 So why did I change bags?
 For one, my daughter needed fewer things when we went out as she got older.
-Also, before she was born I predicted that I wouldn’t like using a backpack is having to take things out as I would have to take off the backpack to get things out.
+Second, before she was born I predicted that I wouldn’t like using a backpack as I would have to take off the backpack to get things out.
 I also found that when I was out and about and needed to change my baby in a public restroom, there was nowhere to put the backpack.
 It was incredibly annoying for me.
 With a shoulder bag, diaper changes have become super easy because everything is right next to me.
 However, one thing to note is that if you’re going to be carrying a shoulder bag for long periods of time, it may cause shoulder or neck problems as the weight of the items is not evenly distributed.
 This was one reason why I chose to go with a backpack when I had a newborn, not to mention I was wearing her in a carrier a lot so the strap on a shoulder bag would have been bothersome and awkward at the time.

 As you can see in the picture, I also have a small bottle of hand sanitizer hanging from the bag.
 I have had this since before my daughter was born back in 2019 and imagine many of you have this as well now given the pandemic!